Tprezioso/GitHubStatus/README.md

 <h1>GitHub Status</h1>

- An App for checking the status of GitHub.
-It sends a push notification anytime the status of GitHub changes.
-Once in the app if you tap the Octocat and will be sent to the GitHub Status webpage with more information on how GitHub is running.
+ This is an App for checking and receive push notification on the status of GitHub.
+It checks and sends push notification every half hour on the status of GitHub if it changes.
+Once in the app if you tap the Octocat you be sent to the GitHub Status webpage with more information on GitHub current status.

 * Uses GitHub Status API
 * Firebase for push notification